open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

 ⚠️ This is experimental and may change at any time.

 - `telemetry`:
   - `log_request_body` (default=false): Logs Elasticsearch client request body as a field in a log line at DEBUG level.
+It requires `service::telemetry::logs::level` to be set to `debug`.
 WARNING: Enabling this config may expose sensitive data.
   - `log_response_body` (default=false): Logs Elasticsearch client response body as a field in a log line at DEBUG level.
+It requires `service::telemetry::logs::level` to be set to `debug`.
 WARNING: Enabling this config may expose sensitive data.

 ## Exporting metrics